 Vogue’s Fashion Night Out is an international fashion festival in which London, Paris, Milan and New York are taken over by the Vogue creative team for one night.
 While Dublin hasn’t been lucky enough to be crowned by Vogue as of yet I was lucky enough to be in London town for their big night.

 First things first, sharpness is key, both in timing and in dress.
 You’re going to want to be hitting those beautiful Regent St. pavements at 6:30pm, as all of the Vogue talks and free manicure queues are going to fill up quickly.
 Also, while it is a night of pavement pounding, dress to impress both yourself and others.
 Imagine Andy Sachs post makeover in The Devil Wears Prada.
 That being said, don’t go crazy by trying to wear the fanciest thing you own and showing up in your debs dress.
 You want to hit the “office chic” mark.
 Primark can look designer with the right accessories and muted makeup.
+You could even look at Chanel Replica Bags to complete your look, as they’re so affordable and it’s really hard to tell the difference between them and the real thing.
 Just remember Coco-Chanel’s two rules: black everything, and take off the last accessory you put on.

 My next stop was Liberty London but, while the building is beautiful and they had Eliza Dolittle on the decks, it failed to mirror the creative buzz that was flooding Regent Street.
 It felt like the VIP room you set aside at your sweet sixteen for your family while your friends get drunk off Smirnoff out the back.
 The most unexpected treat of the night was the Jaeger event where there was live music, delicious crab and a cute little Insta-booth.
 Each store ran between a steady 20-40 per cent off, so my season staples I was going to have to buy anyways at Banana Republic and Uniqlo were nabbed for a steal.